prodelas/CNF/readme-en.md

 Let us nuance something else:

 1. `distribute`: apply `dak` as many times as necessary to arrive at the clause form. clausular form.
-Uses the `alternation` function which measures the minimum number of times of times it needs to be applied.
+Uses the `alternation` function which measures the minimum number of times it needs to be applied.

 1. `associate`: apply the `aka` function to a formula in clause form